zhongweixie/zhongweixie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I am Zhongwei XIE, an Mphil student in HKUST-KnowComp supervised by Prof. Yangqiu Song.
-I get the bachelor's degree in Wuhan university in Computer Science Elite Class in June, 2025.
+I am Zhongwei XIE, an Mphil student in HKUST-KnowComp supervised by Prof. [Yangqiu Song](https://home.cse.ust.hk/~yqsong/).
+I get the bachelor's degree in Computer Science Elite Class from Wuhan university in June, 2025.
 I am interested in enhancing the reasoning ability of language models and building efficient AI training framework for different scenarios.

 # 🔥 News
 - *2026.01*: 1 manuscript is submitted to ACL ARR 2026 January.